Sample requirements and request procedures

-All specimens should be kept at room temperature and dispatched to the laboratory as soon as possible, by TDL/international courier, first class post, guaranteed next day delivery or a reliable alternative.
+All specimens should be kept at room temperature and despatched to the laboratory as soon as possible, by TDL/international courier, first class post, guaranteed next day delivery or a reliable alternative.

 Please note that it is the responsibility of the referring clinician to ensure that high-risk samples are clearly identified to reduce the risk of infection to staff and others.

 Request and consent forms are available on this website.

 To avoid unnecessary time spent in obtaining details, please provide the following information:

 Information for request forms:

 - Surname, forename (not initials), date of birth and biological sex of patient for postnatal referrals

 - Full name (not initials) and location of referring clinician

 - Full address of clinician to whom the result should be sent